kylebittinger/pheatbuilder/README.md

 This data matrix contains bacterial taxon proportions in cecal and fecal samples in mice from four different vendors.

-Heatmaps start by passing a matrix or data frame to `pheat()`.
+Heatmaps start by passing a matrix or data frame to the `pheat` function.
 By default, the cells of the heatmap are 10pt square (matching the default font size), and the rows/columns are not clustered.

 ``` r
 pheat(vendor_props)